Resonant and non-resonant integrated third order parametric down-conversion

 where $\tilde{K}_{\bar{G}} + \delta \tilde{K}_{\bar{G}}$ is the wavenumber of the photons generated in mode $\bar{G}$.
 The detuning $\delta \tilde{K}_{\bar{G}}$ is determined by energy conservation; we have $\delta \tilde{K}_{\bar{G}} = \frac{1}{v_{\bar{G}}} \delta \tilde{\omega}_{\bar{G}}$, and $ \tilde{\omega}_{\bar{G}} + \delta \tilde{\omega}_{\bar{G}} = (\tilde{\omega}_P + \delta \tilde{\omega}_P) - 2(\tilde{\omega}_S + \delta \tilde{\omega}_S)$.

-Again we see that the improvement to the efficiency with respect to StTOPDC is given by $P_S/P_{\text{vac}}$; in this case, the comparison is simplified by the fact that this is a classical process, thus there is no need to identify an `effective' vacuum power like the one in Eq. \eqref{eq:Pvac_eff}.
+Again we see that the improvement to the efficiency with respect to StTOPDC is given by $P_S/P_{\text{vac}}$; in this case, the comparison is simplified by the fact that this is a classical process {which is not driven by vacuum fluctuations}, thus there is no need to identify an `effective' vacuum power like the one in Eq. \eqref{eq:Pvac_eff}.